 Over the years, I’ve worked in various fields that have not allowed for breaks, so protein bars became a staple for me.
 During one of my bartending shifts, I took the first bite of my bar and wished for it to be packed with spinach.
 But a bar packed with protein and greens simply did not exist.
 In that moment, I realized my true calling: to create a vegan protein bar with minimal ingredients, no refined or added sugar, and LOTS of spinach, which I will put in just about anything.
 I became determined to find a way to share my spinach obsession with the masses.

-One of the biggest changes that allowed for personal growth and the start of Greens Gone Wild, was the choice to eliminate alcohol from my life.
-Remaining sober, caring for my father for five years, and building my business have been my three greatest accomplishments to date.
+One of the biggest changes that allowed for personal growth and the start of Greens Gone Wild, was the choice to take a lengthy break from alcohol.
+The break, caring for my father for five years, and building my business have been my three greatest accomplishments to date.
 I am extremely proud of how far I have come, where I am going, and how far I plan to take this business."

 "I grew up in the tiny town of Lander, Wyoming, and I moved to Sundance, another very small and isolated town in Wyoming, when I was 13.
 Fresh, nutritious food was hard to come by in the grocery stores, as everything had to be shipped to our town; nothing was grown locally.
 Less than a week after I graduated high school, I left Wyoming for Colorado, where I found my true calling: cooking.
 I attended the Auguste Escoffier School of Culinary Arts in Boulder, Colorado, and earned my diploma in culinary arts.
 From there, I went on to work in some of the best restaurants in the Denver Metro area, which helped me to build on what I had already learned in culinary school.
 My work as a prep cook, line cook, sous chef, and an executive pastry chef, led me to Laura and to Greens Gone Wild, where I now serve as chief chef officer."